jennashea/ohshoot/sdf/srs.md

 5.3.2 Server CSC

 The Server CSC shall transmit information from the user input to the Database CSC and vice versa.
+The Server CSC shall use GraphQL to accomplish this task.

   5.3.2.1 The Server CSC shall insert objects into the Database CSC based on input from the Front End CSC.